AdobeDocs/commerce-admin.en/help/stores-purchase/shipments.md

 The following instructions walk you through the process to create a shipment in Adobe Commerce or Magento Open Source.
 If you have Inventory Management enabled, you may want to review [Create Multi-Source Shipments](../inventory-management/shipments-create.md).

-If you have Inventory Management enabled, select a source (or location) and an amount of quantity to send per line item.
+If you have Inventory Management enabled, select a source (or location) and a quantity to send per line item.

 1. On the _Admin_ sidebar, go to **Sales** > **Orders**.